-According to Monica Pawlowski's information, which she obtained from Chinese Tuwinerns during the field work in China, there are still many of Tuvans who live in Kazakhstan (M.Rind-Pawlowski).
-Before the Revolution their settlement area stretched along the Lake Balghaš.
-Since the revolution many Tuwvans have been deported from Kazakhstan and their current location is unknown.
-The statistics for 2009, according to which their number, which is placed at 37, should be thoroughly checked.
-According to information from Chinese relatives there are several hundred Tuwvans living in Kazakhstan.
-It's important to clarify their ethnic identity, language and cultural background (M.Rind-Pawlowski).
+According to Monica Rind-Pawlowski's information, which she obtained from Chinese Tuvans during her field work in China, there are still many of Tuvans who live in Kazakhstan (M. Rind-Pawlowski, personal communication).
+Before the October Revolution, their settlement area stretched along the Lake Balghaš.
+After the revolution, many Tuvans left Kazakhstan, and their current location is unknown.
+According to the statistic data from 2009, their number is 37 persons, however, this should be thoroughly checked.
+According to information of their relatives in China, there are several hundred Tuvans living in Kazakhstan.
+It's important to clarify their ethnic identity, language and cultural background.